 By Steve Brauning

-The scale modeling world is discovering 1/48 scale for vehicles, figures and accessories.
-It was bound to happen: it’s such a natural for model makers!
-These kinds of models permit displaying model aircraft in their "natural habitat", either on a display base or on a diorama.
+The scale modeling world finally discovered 1/48 scale for vehicles, figures and accessories.
+It was bound to happen: it’s such a natural for model makers, since this scale is very convenient for displaying model aircraft in their "natural habitat", either on a display base or on a diorama, with other various elements.
 What could better way to show off one's prize 1/48 scale model airplane, whether it be a Sopwith Camel or a B2 Stealth Bomber, than on a airfield with few figures and/or vehicles around?

 See Dioramas: What and Why? for more about dioramas and display bases.